 Make an effort to derive mentions from local relevant websites – especially local bloggers and news publications.
-You can also gain backlinks through rigorous guest posting: ask the site owners to link to your business from their website.
+You can also gain backlinks through rigorous guest posting.
+Through guest posting you share free content on local sites.
+In return, you ask the site owners to link to your business from their website.
 Join online communities and forums that are relevant to your industry to find opportunities.

 To gain local visibility, try your best to get coverage from local news websites and online magazines.
 This will both bring more customers your way while also telling search engines to treat you like a trusted source.

 Use these simple tips and tricks can rank your local business on the top of search engines!